nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 and, where supported, a core dump.
 This feature is intended only as an aid to debugging; in operations ION should normally be configured with reversible transactions.
-When transaction reversibility is enabled, ION creates & manages a log file in the directory named by \"pathName\" which must be writable by ION and which tracks the SDR changes and supports rollback to the last consistent state.
+When transaction reversibility is enabled, ION creates & manages a log file in the directory named by "pathName" which must be writable by ION and which tracks the SDR changes and supports rollback to the last consistent state.
 The filesystem for this directory should be high-performance; a ramdisk is usually ideal.
 The